anupcowkur/Android-Wheel-Menu/README.md

 This flag is set to true by default.
 If true, crossing into a division will cause the wheel to auto-align itself to the center of the division.
 Otherwise, the wheel will just hang around wherever the user left it.

-Check out the [source](https://github.com/anupcowkur/Android-Wheel-Menu) and the [sample application](https://github.com/anupcowkur/Android-Wheel-Menu/tree/master/wheel-menu-sample) on Github to learn more!
+Check out the [sample application](https://github.com/anupcowkur/Android-Wheel-Menu/tree/master/wheel-menu-sample) to see it in action!

 # Contributing
   Contributions welcome via Github pull requests.